 Fiona Basile studied a double degree in Law and Arts majoring in Journalism at Deakin University.
 After completing her Arts/ Journalism degree, she worked as a Cadet Journalist at the Geelong Advertiser daily newspaper.
 She then moved to Melbourne to complete her law studies.
 During this time she also studied at the International College of Professional Photography, where she formalised her personal work into a passionate profession.

 Fiona established her company Flair Photography in 1999, but she now works under her own name as a freelance photographer and writer.
-She also works part-time as a photojournalist for the Media and Communications Office of the Catholic Archdiocese of Melbourne, and the Missionary Sisters of Service, along with other community and commercially-based clients.
+She regularly provides communications assistance to Catholic Social Services Victoria, various agencies of the Catholic Archdiocese of Melbourne, and the Missionary Sisters of Service, along with other community and commercially-based clients.
 See some of Fiona’s work here.

 Fiona travels extensively, photographing people and places – locally, nationally and internationally.
 Photographic assignments have taken her to the United States, Italy, Bosnia, Mexico, Canada, Germany, England, Cook Islands, Fiji, South America, Sweden and Malawi.
 Closer to home she has explored Australia’s outback, coastal regions, cities and local culture.